 Barbara is Associate Professor in Human Resource Management at Durham University Business School (DUBS).
 She is a social scientist, she developed and led multidisciplinary projects and managed international project teams.
 With her international and interdisciplinary research, she contributes to policy debates around new forms of employment and their regulation.
-She is especially interested in how social partner organisations coordinate policy interventions at national and transnational level to manage health and safety at work.
-Barbara is part of the DUBS Research Ethics Committee and Research Committee, and since 2018 a member of the International Labour and Employment Relations Association Executive Committee.
-In her role as co-director, she will continue to support and conduct high quality research
+She is especially interested in the link between employment and health.
+Her research extends beyond the workplace by investigating interventions and support provided by social partner organisations at organisational, national and transnational level to improve the health and safety of workers.

-Suzanne is the Administrator of the Wolfson Research Institute for Health and Wellbeing as well as PA to the Executive Director.
-Suzanne is responsible for the day to day running of the Institute, dealing with matters pertaining to HR, Budget and the Wolfson Funding Scheme.
-She is responsible for the Institute website and Twitter feed.
-As well as supporting key Wolfson-related projects, Suzanne supports the Fellowship of the Institute, and works Monday to Thursday.
+Suzanne is the Senior Officer of the Wolfson Research Institute for Health and Wellbeing.
+Suzanne is responsible for the day to day running of the Institute, dealing with matters pertaining to HR, budget, committee support and management, project support and Fellowship support.
+She is responsible for the Institute website, fortnightly newsletter and social media accounts.